Thursday, 3 October 2024

 9 September – Kong Kaen – Roadside cottage – 110 km

-I slept surprisingly well on the lumpy mattress, but what can one expect for 350THB?
-After getting up at 6, I was ready to roll at 8 a.m. and found the city far more substantial than I had imagined.
-The morning traffic was challenging, but I realised I was in Thailand when drivers stopped to let me across the road.
-Only in Thailand!
 I soon found myself amongst the rice paddies with my music blearing far too loud.
 The ride was pleasant and interesting as I came upon the holy pond at Ku Ban Na Kham Noi.
 I learned that the structures surrounding the pond were used as a hospital during the reign of King Jayavarman VII (1177-1237) of the Khmer Empire.
 Then, I went on to the Cobra Village, but I didn’t linger as I didn’t think any animal wanted to be in captivity no matter how well they were treated.
-Towards the end of the day, I veered off toward the main road, where one can find accommodation and other services.
-Once there, I found the road smooth as a baby’s bottom and pushed on a further 30 km, even though I don’t like cycling on highways.
-When the weather came in, I pulled into the nearest guest accommodation and was pleased to find a cute 350THB bungalow.
-No lumpy mattress, air-con, fan, two bottles of water and clean bedding.
-Bargain!

 10 September – Roadside cottage to Ban Daeng - 100 km

-I headed through the countryside and came upon a multitude of fascinating sites.
-Shortly after leaving, the map indicated a Monkey Park, and I investigated only to find an ordinary city park with outdoor gym equipment and volleyball courts overrun by monkeys.
-LOL.
-I don’t think anyone is using it, as the monkeys were a menace, and I didn’t dare leave the bike.
-So, it is a very aptly named monkey park.
-Not much further was a large lake known as the Red Lotus Lake.
-I didn’t see any red lotus flowers; maybe their time was over, or there wasn’t enough water in the lake.
-Still, it was a peaceful ride along its shores and through rural villages where fishing seemed to be the main occupation.
 Thirty kilometres or so later, I stumbled upon the remarkable Ban Chiang.
 The Ban Chiang Archaeological Site is a prehistoric human habitation and burial site.
 It is considered to be the most important prehistoric settlement discovered in Southeast Asia so far, marking the beginning and showing the development of the wet-rice culture typical of the region.
 The site has been dated by scientific chronometric means, which have established that the site was continuously occupied from 1495 BC until c.
 900BC., making it the earliest scientifically dated prehistoric farming and habitation site in Southeast Asia known at the time of inscription onto the World Heritage List.

 After leaving Ban Chiang, I made my way north toward the Laos border.
-My presents created quite a stir, and I had a distinct feeling that the area was seldom visited by foreigners.
+My presence created quite a stir, and I had a distinct feeling that the area was seldom visited by foreigners.
 This was such a rural area that I never spotted any accommodation, and when it started raining, I pulled into the nearest Buddhist temple, where I asked if I could set up my tent.
-I was pointed to a large, covered area, and no sooner was the tent up than the lady monks started chanting.
+I was pointed to a large, covered area, and no sooner was the tent up and the lady monks started chanting.
 What a pleasant way to spend an evening.

-11 September – Ban Daeng Temple – Nong Khai – 62 km
+11-12 September – Ban Daeng Temple – Nong Khai – 62 km

-At three o'clock in the morning, the nuns were rummaging through their meagre belongings and by four, the chanting was in full swing.
-LOL.
-I was on the road by 6, I’m sure it’s a record!
-My first top was at one of the food vendors, which is always an interesting experience.
+My first stop was at one of the food vendors, which is always an interesting experience.
 Riding was a wet affair, but I still reached Nong Khai before midday.
 My abode of choice was Mud Mee Guesthouse, a well-kept and inexpensive place right on the Mekong River.
 The guesthouse also has a lovely garden restaurant and coffee shop, and I paid for two nights as I felt tired.
 I did little of note for the rest of the day and, by evening, had a beer and a vegetarian green curry at the restaurant.
 A massive storm came in at night with loud thunder that shook the building!
 I was mighty pleased I wasn’t camping.

 I slept in and, in the late morning, sauntered to the nearby supermarket to get a few items I may need in Laos.
+The day flew by, and I did nothing but stroll along the riverfront and watch the mighty Mekong flow by.

-Thursday 1 February 2024
+Thursday, 1 February 2024

 169 Thailand (22) - Exploring the Central Plains